New Jersey Route 64: Route 92 and future changes to CR 571

 Route 64, after designation in 1953, remained a short bridge along the highway.
 However, the need for an expressway from Trenton to the Jersey Shore remained, and in the late 1950s, the State Highway Department brought about plans for the Princeton–Hightstown Bypass, a four-lane freeway that would head for 14 mi from U.S. Route 206 in Montgomery Township to New Jersey Route 33 in Hightstown.
 In the length, the freeway was to interchange with U.S. Route 1, U.S. Route 130 and New Jersey Route 27.
 The route was re-designated as Route 92, and remained a high priority project for several decades.
 Even after changes in alignment, Route 64 was still an alternative.
 However, Route 92 was shelved on December 1, 2006 in favor of widening the New Jersey Turnpike mainline, and only New Jersey Route 133 was constructed for the proposal.

-As part of the proposed Penns Neck Bypass on U.S. Route 1, the New Jersey Department of Transportation plans on realigning County Route 571 and Route 526 from the western terminus of Route 64 to a northerly route to Route 1.
-Although Route 571 and Route 526 are proposed to be realigned onto the new alignment, there is no designated change proposed for Route 64.
+As part of the proposed Penns Neck Bypass on U.S. Route 1, the New Jersey Department of Transportation plans on realigning County Route 571 from the western terminus of Route 64 to a northerly route to Route 1.
+Although County Route 571 are proposed to be realigned onto the new alignment, there is no designated change proposed for Route 64.
 On the contrary to this, one state figure shows Route 64 running along Washington Road, where the two county routes currently run.